ADHD Nation: Is This Disorder An Epidemic?

 Getty

-Although this alone may not be a conclusive response to whether it is overdiagnosed and overmedicated, the book raised various questions regarding the characterization of ADHD and the likelihood of young children displaying tendencies toward hyperactivity, impulsivity, and aversions to attending to single tasks, as many young children may not develop the maturity and drive to sit still for extended periods until they are as old as seven to 10.
+Although this factor alone may not be a conclusive response to whether ADHD is overdiagnosed and overmedicated, the book raised various questions regarding the characterization of ADHD and the likelihood of young children displaying tendencies toward hyperactivity, impulsivity, and aversions to attending to single tasks, as many young children may not develop the maturity and drive to sit still for extended periods until they are as old as seven to 10.
 The author questioned whether it might not be a wise or accurate diagnosis in children ages three to seven or 10, as some children seemed to grow out of the symptoms as they grew older.

 The biggest question from ADHD Nation generally asks what the reason for the rise in rates could be.
 Are there several factors?
 Might it be exposure to environmental toxins, constant overstimulation, or a stressed-out sensory system?